OctopusDeploy/blog/blog/2024-10/introducing-config-as-code-runbooks/index.md

 ## Using Config as Code for Runbooks

 Config as Code for Runbooks is rolling out to our Cloud customers now.
-It  will be available to our self-hosted customers as part of the 2024.4 release.
+The release date for our self-hosted customers will be announced soon.

 If you want to use Config as Code for Runbooks, you need to migrate your existing runbooks using our simple migration tool.
 A prompt will appear when it's available in your instance.

 ## Conclusion

-Config as Code for Runbooks has been one of our most requested features, and we're excited that it's started rolling out.
-We'll be providing more information soon, so stay tuned more for more updates on our blog, in our newsletter, on social media, and in our docs.
+Config as Code for Runbooks has been one of our most requested features, and we're excited that it's started rolling out to Cloud customers.
+We'll be providing more information soon, so stay tuned for more updates on our blog, in our newsletter, on social media, and in our docs.

 Happy deployments!